Try Our NEW Cat Name Generator

 Making time to actively play with your cat each day, is another way to provide exercise for the cat, curtail boredom and is fun for everyone.

 Kids love using wand toys when playing with a cat.
-You can make your own wand toy or buy them inexpensively.
+You can buy a cat wand for little outlay.

 Wand toys are also safe for children to use as no small hands will be within scratching reach.